couchbasecloud/terraform-provider-couchbase-capella/examples/private_endpoint_command/AWS/README.md

 In this example, we are going to do the following.

-1. GET: Display the AWS command as stated in the `get_config.tf` file.
+1. GET: Display the AWS command as stated in the `get_command.tf` file.

 ## GET